 If you look closely, you can even see a second, smaller hook at the bottom of the page.
 “Duke Energy to start charging you more.”
 This provides a compelling reason to check out the Thanksgiving Specials that could help you save money with solar electricity!

 - Use this promo code to get 25% off

 - Buy now and delivered by Christmas

 Many businesses have a longer sales cycle – their typical customer would not simply log into their website and make a purchase that same day.
-So often times there is a research phase that clients go through before they purchase.
+For example, if you’re offering website design, marketing consulting, or medical services — your clients will enter a research phase before they purchase.
 You’ll need a different type of hook to capture these customers, such as:

-To download the guide, the customer has to simply enter in their first name and email address.
+To download the guide or subscribe to your newsletter, the customer has to simply enter in their first name and email address.
 This then allows you to add them to your email list and continue a conversation with them during your longer sales cycle.

 But this type hook would not work for all users.
 To someone that is trying to learn more about this technology, this is a great offer and has a high likelihood of getting them to take action.
-If it’s a customer looking at another product such as buying a domain from this fictional company, they may not be interested in this.
+If it’s a customer looking at another product such as buying a domain, they may not be interested in this.

 Throughout your website you should be questioning whether you have asked the customer buy, to contact you, or to get more information.
 You must balance this with thinking about what the benefit the users gets from doing that action.